trending_up Reporting

 To learn more about the different award/fund types, refer to Topic Overview: Fund Types.

-The fund statement report shows the beginning balance, transactional activity and ending balance for a fund as recorded in Oracle General Ledger (GL).
-The fund report is typically used for non-sponsored and non-capital awards and includes both the EN (endowment principal) & SU (Stanford operations) journal ledger code (aka set of books).
+The fund statement report shows the beginning balance, transactional activity, and ending balance for a fund as recorded in Oracle General Ledger (GL).
+The fund report is typically used for non-sponsored and non-capital awards and includes both the EN (endowment principal) and SU (Stanford operations) journal ledger code (aka set of books).

 Demo of Fund Statement report within the RFM Dashboard in OBI